myyxl/mutz-os/README.md

 apt install genisoimage nasm qemu-system
 ```
 ## Compiling
-To compile from source you can run `make iso`, this will generate an iso file.
+To compile from source you can run `make`, this will generate an iso file.

 To delete all generated output files run `make clean`.